The Department of Human Resources is committed to upholding Georgetown University’s reputation as a global leader in academics and research.

 — Recruitment and Employment

-- Provide assistance to hiring managers and job seekers in all areas of recruitment and employment, and;
+- Provides assistance to hiring managers and job seekers in all areas of recruitment and employment, and;

-- Ensure jobs are posted professionally and timely.
+- Ensures jobs are posted professionally and timely.

-- Creating an effective and streamlined recruiting and hiring process suitable for GMS Recruiting efforts
+- Creates an effective and streamlined recruiting and hiring process

 — Compensation and Classification